 Following extensive trials in February and March this year at Fankhauser Apples in Drouin, Victoria, the robot was able to harvest more than 85 percent of all reachable apples in the canopy as identified by its vision system.
 Of all apples harvested, fewer than six percent were damaged due to stem removal.
 Apples without stems can still be sold, but don’t necessarily fit the cosmetic guidelines of some retailers.

-“Our vision system can not only positively identify apples in a tree in an outdoors orchard environment by means of deep learning, but also identify obstacles, such as leaves and branches, to calculate the optimum trajectory for apple extraction,” Dr Chen says.
+“Our vision system can not only positively identify apples in a tree in an outdoors orchard environment by means of deep learning,” Dr Chen says.
+“It also identifies obstacles, such as leaves and branches, to calculate the optimum trajectory for apple extraction

 One million reasons to enjoy Bravo apples

-Consumers will be able to enjoy more of the unique dark burgundy Bravo apples developed in Western Australia, with one million more kilos of the fruit set to be produced this year.
+Consumers will soon be able to enjoy more of the unique dark burgundy Bravo apples developed in Western Australia.
+This year’s production will increase by one million kilos.

-Harvest of the vibrant and flavonoid-rich fruit is now underway at orchards in the Perth Hills, Manjimup and Donnybrook, which is predicted to see a significant increase in availability as plantings expand and trees mature.
-About 3000 tonnes of the fruit, produced from the variety known as ANABP 01 that meets the grade to be branded as Bravo, will be picked across Australia over the next four weeks.
+Harvest of the vibrant and flavonoid-rich fruit is now underway at orchards in the Perth Hills, Manjimup and Donnybrook.
+Both areas predict a significant increase in availability as plantings expand and trees mature.
+Over the next four weeks, about 3000 tonnes of the fruit will be picked in regions across Australia.

-While supplies in local retail stores will increase in coming weeks, the appealing apple has also struck a chord with overseas customers, with Bravo apples securing a slice of the high-end retail market in Dubai, Singapore and Hong Kong.
+While supplies in local retail stores will increase in coming weeks, the appealing apple has also struck a chord with overseas customers.
+Bravo apples have secured a slice of the high-end retail market in Dubai, Singapore and Hong Kong.

-This is just the sixth harvest of Bravo apples, which were developed in Western Australia over two decades by the WA Department of Primary Industries and Regional Development, which continues to work on new, healthier apple varieties via the Australian National Apple Breeding program.
+This is just the sixth harvest of Bravo apples.
+Western Australia’s Department of Primary Industries and Regional Development developed the fruit over a two-decade period.
+It continues to work on new, healthier apple varieties via the Australian National Apple Breeding program.
 This is the same breeding program that created the Cripps Pink and Cripps Red apples, marketed as Pink Lady and Sundowner.

-There are now 26 Bravo apple producers in Western Australia, while plantings of the variety are increasing in Victoria, New South Wales, South Australia and Queensland.
+There are now 26 Bravo apple producers in Western Australia.
+Plantings of the variety are also increasing in Victoria, New South Wales, South Australia and Queensland.

-Bravo apples can be identified in retail stores by their distinctive deep burgundy colour and blue Bravo sticker.
+You can identify Bravo apples in retail stores by their deep burgundy colour and blue Bravo sticker.
 To find out more, head to bravoapples.com.au